vintheweirdass/archlinuxarm-rpi4-aarch64-prebuilt/README.md

    >
    > Needs an [external program provided by Facebook](https://github.com/facebook/zstd/releases)

-2. Unzip the file you have downloaded until the file format is not `.zip`, `.gz`, `.zst`, or other compressed format
+2. Unzip the file you have downloaded until the file extension is not `.zst`
 3. Voilà!
 Now you can use the file (`.img`) to the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)!